 Steps to Recover Deleted Notes using iCloud

-- Go to System Preferences > iCloud and uncheck the box next to Notes.
-This will prevent your computer from syncing with iCloud and potentially deleting the files you want to recover.
+- Click “iCloud” on the left sidebar and untick the checkbox beside the “Notes” app.
+This will prevent your computer from syncing with iCloud and deleting the files.

-- Select Notes and save the desired files to a location on your computer.
+- Copy-paste your notes to another text editor on a location on your computer.